danilw/nanovg_vulkan/README.md

+# 2024 - Im archive this.

+# Just use IMGUI

+## if you want - fork it and update it as you with, this is working in 2024 but im not going to update or change anything anymore.

+### Notice - I wanted to fix one major bug here - DPI scale does not work, read https://github.com/danilw/nanovg_vulkan/tree/master?tab=readme-ov-file#known-bugs-related-info but I have no motivation to do it, too much effort, pointless no one need task.

+Contact me in Discord or anywhere else if you want to ask some tech-info stuff, or I can add your "active" fork of this as link to this page.

+___

 added vulkan build, and cmake files, removed premake4.lua

 **Why I made this** - I made it as a "test task for Vulkan related job" a year ago, for me this project has no real use.
 I would recommend for everyone use [**imgui**](https://github.com/ocornut/imgui) if you look for production-ready Vulkan UI, also look on [**egui**](https://github.com/emilk/egui/).
 I will not support or update this project at all, the last update was just to fix bugs and Validation errors.